-As the coronavirus situation develops, we’re doing all we can to support you when you need us, while keeping our people safe.
-To help with any concerns you may have about your pension or investment with us, we’ve put together this list of frequently asked questions.
+To help with any concerns you may have about your policy as the COVID-19 situation continues, we've put together the following list of frequently asked questions.

 Should I be worried about the value of my pension or investment?